Shirly Pinto: Interviews to promote the integration of the Deaf and hard of hearing

 On 12 July 2021, Pinto made her first speech at the Knesset plenum.

 Pinto announced on 3 August 2022 that she would not join Zionist Spirit (a merger of Yamina and Derekh Eretz) ahead of the 2022 Israeli legislative election.
-She had joined the National Unity Party's electoral list on 22 August.
+She had joined National Unity's electoral list on 22 August.

 Personal life

 Pinto lives in Ramat Gan and is married to Michael Kadosh, a player in the Israeli Futsal national team and an employee as an engineer in telecommunications in Israel.
 They have a son and a daughter.